ketavchotaliya/chess-board/README.md

 1. To get the chess pieces movement follow the below steps.

     `i.
+Install the dependencies using npm install command`

-Run the Server using 'node bin/index/js' command.
+    `ii.
+Run the Server using 'npm start' command.
 It will listen on http://localhost:8080`

     `ii.
 Hit HTTP Request to URL http://localhost:8080/api/v1/chessBoard/ with POST method with given input parameters`